DJ-Doomz/BandMod/README.md

 FM: Modulate each band via a glitchy pitch tracking algorithm.
 Feedback: Loop the band's signal back into itself or back into the beginning of the signal chain (FB mode on).
 Release: When creating a self-oscillating patch, use the release knob to gate the wet signal when the input goes below a threshold.

+## Installation
+Download the .vst3 in the release tab and save it in C:\Program Files\Common Files\VST3 , or wherever your DAW searches for VST plugins.